 GET OUR BOOK IN 48 HOURS

-Whether you’re aiming to catch rainbows, cutthroats or big brown trout, wet flies allow you to cast out across the river and fish back up towards you.
-Wet flies are fantastic in lakes or larger rivers.
+Whether you’re aiming to catch rainbows, cutthroats or big brown trout, these flies allow you to cast out across the river and fish back up towards you.
+They are fantastic in lakes or larger rivers.

 If you could only have one fly in your fly box for trout fly fishing, we’d recommend the Woolly Bugger.
-Grab a few in a range of different sizes and colors and you’ll be set for every situation.
+Grab a few in a range of different sizes and colors and you will be set for every situation.
 It would be a mistake to set off without one!

 You can fish a Woolly Bugger in the strike zone or near the surface – either way, you’re bound to get excellent results.
 The Woolly Bugger manages to perfectly imitate larger forage, convincingly creating a lifelike presentation that will be sure to fool the hungry fish.

-It’s one of the great patterns, so make sure you pack a few in your fly box.
+It’s one of the great patterns, so make sure you pack a few in your box.

 Many experienced anglers just love how bunny fur moves in the water – it’s second to none in drawing the trout over.
 It’s flashy, it’s bright, and the fish go crazy for it.